 - Fit can be adjusted by tightening the Velcro strap that displays the “Air Jordan” wordmark.

 - Its Phylon midsole infused with Zoom Air in the heel and forefoot, like the one found in the Air Jordan XIII, supplies the shoe with lightweight cushioning as well as reliable impact protection.

-- Depending on the colorway, the shoe can be made of a mix of genuine leather, synthetic leather and mesh.
+- Depending on the colorway, the Jordan retro 6 Rings can be made of a mix of genuine leather, synthetic leather, and mesh.

 - The back of the tongue shows the years MJ and his team won the NBA championship.